 At the hearing, Respondent's counsel asked Respondent to "shed some light as to [his] medical situation as to why [Respondent] may or may not have been quite so attentive[.]"
 [Hrg.
 Tr.
 69].
 In response, Respondent said that he had "two medical issues that were that were relatively close together.
-[He] had a horse, which fell on [him] and crushed [his] pelvis....
-[He] was diagnosed with cancer.
-And [he] underwent chemotherapy and radiation for the cancer....
-[He] was hospitalized for a few weeks with the cancer."
+[He] had a horse, which fell on [him] and crushed [his] pelvis...[He] was diagnosed with cancer.
+And [he] underwent chemotherapy and radiation for the cancer...[He] was hospitalized for a few weeks with the cancer."
 [Hrg.
 Tr.
 70].
 However, Respondent did not submit any medical records regarding his medical issues.
-The only evidence is Respondent's letter dated November 1, 2019, wherein he requested a continuance of his November 4, 2019 sworn statement and stated that "earlier this year [he] was diagnosed with throat cancer, ... [o]n September 30, 2019, [he] began a course of treatment" [ODC Vol. I, Ex.
+The only evidence is Respondent's letter dated November 1, 2019, wherein he requested a continuance of his November 4, 2019 sworn statement and stated that "earlier this year [he] was diagnosed with throat cancer,...[o]n September 30, 2019, [he] began a course of treatment" [ODC Vol. I, Ex.
 11, Bates 192].
-Based upon his letter, ODC agreed to continue his sworn statement even though Respondent had known about the November 6, 2019 sworn statement since the August 2019 service of the subpoena.
+Based upon his letter, ODC agreed to continue his sworn statement even though he had known about the November 6, 2019 sworn statement since service of the subpoena was accepted in August of 2019.
 [ODC Vol. I, Ex.
-9, Bates 186-189] Then on March 27, 2020, Respondent's counsel sent an undated letter22 from Respondent's treating physician indicating that he had been treating Respondent since August 9, 2019 when he was referred for a consult, diagnosis and treatment of
+9, Bates 186-189] Then on March 27, 2020, Respondent's counsel sent an undated letter 15 from Respondent's treating physician indicating that he had been treating Respondent since August 9, 2019 when he was referred for a consult, diagnosis and treatment of throat cancer.
+[ODC Vol. I. Ex.
+22, Bates 253]

-1 The Scott Court held that mitigating factors which may be considered in determining the appropriate sanction to be imposed against a lawyer for violating the Rules of Professional Conduct include: (1) absence of a prior disciplinary record; (2) absence of a dishonest or selfish motive; (3) personal or emotional problems; (4) timely good faith effort to make restitution or to rectify consequences of misconduct; (5) full and free disclosure to disciplinary board or cooperative attitude toward proceedings; (6) inexperience in the practice of law; (7) character or reputation; (8) physical or mental disability or impairment; (9) delay in disciplinary proceedings; (10) interim rehabilitation; (11) imposition of other penalties or sanctions; (12) remorse; and (13) remoteness of prior offenses.
+Clearly, Respondent's medical issues involving his cancer diagnosis occurred more than two years after the conclusion of his representation of Ms. Jones and he cannot therefore justify receiving mitigation for misconduct that took place prior to his medical diagnosis and cooperative attitude toward proceedings; (6) inexperience in the practice of law; (7) character or reputation; (8) physical or mental disability or impairment; (9) delay in disciplinary proceedings; (10) interim rehabilitation; (11) imposition of other penalties or sanctions; (12) remorse; and (13) remoteness of prior offenses.

-22 While the letter is undated, it does appear to have been faxed from Respondent's physician on March 24, 2020.
+15 While the letter is undated, it does appear to have been faxed from Respondent's physician on march 24, 2020.